Everything You Need to Know About Flying Allegiant Air in 2021

 As I noted, Allegiant has been growing in the time I’ve been flying with them.
 With the airline now publicly reporting their operational performance statistics, they were included in The Wall Street Journal’s ranking of “the best and worst” domestic carriers this year.
 Overall, Allegiant placed fourth behind Delta, Alaska, and Southwest.
 The airline also had the best record regarding mishandled bags and was second in terms of canceled flights, as well as two-hour tarmac delays.
 And while you might assume a budget airline that charges for everything including a glass of water might get hit with complaints, their sixth-place rank still put them ahead of Spirit, Frontier, and American.
 Oddly though, the carrier does apparently have a lot of involuntary bumping, with only American having a worse record.

 To be honest, I’m not 100% sure what to make of these particular rankings but it is interesting to see how Allegiant compares in certain measurable ways.
 Of course, while “complaints” might partially quantify customer experience, it’s hard to take into account factors such as seat comfort or even cost when determining what makes an airline the “best.”
-Still, I think a fourth-place ranking is pretty strong for carrier overall.
+Still, I think a fourth-place ranking is pretty strong for the carrier overall.

 Benefits for active duty military and veterans